Climate Change Impacts on the Prairies

 - Longer, hotter growing seasons will increase the potential for pests and invasive species.

 - A northward shift of the boundary where grassland meets parkland or forest is expected to occur.

 - In some regions, warmer temperatures may result in more precipitation falling as rain in the winter and spring, leading to less snowpack accumulation and increased streamflow.
 Other regions could experience higher snowfalls.

 - On average, lower streamflow is likely to occur in the summer due to higher temperatures and lower precipitation.
 However, the future will likely also experience greater variability in streamflow due to larger singular rainfall events that overwhelm local drainage, leading to more flash-flood-like conditions.

 - Greater potential for eutrophication of water bodies as more intense rainfall events result in greater runoff that increases nutrient loads in local water systems.

 - Higher summer temperatures could increase the massive algae blooms in Prairie lakes.

 - More lightning combined with drier conditions could cause more intense and frequent forest fires.

-- Increased average winter temperatures will lead to longer ice-free season on lakes and rivers, and increase the chances of survival of insects like the mountain pine beetle.
+- Increased average winter temperatures will lead to a longer ice-free season on lakes and rivers and increase the chances of survival of insects like the mountain pine beetle.